zPepe/ptGym-UWP-MVVM/README.md

-# ptGym is Windows 10 App
+# ptGym is a Windows 10 App

 ## License
 This software is licensed under MIT License